saipriya2301/soc-homelab-wazuh/docs/09-active-response.md

 - `location` is set to `server`, so the response executes on the Wazuh manager rather than the Windows endpoint.
 - `timeout` is set to `30` seconds to test automatic rollback.
 - `timeout_allowed` enables the stateful response mechanism.
+- `<disabled>no</disabled>` was used only during controlled validation of the response.

-This design intentionally avoids making changes to the Windows firewall, network configuration, user accounts, registry, or other system settings.
+This design intentionally avoided making changes to the Windows firewall, network configuration, user accounts, registry, or other system settings.

 ---